Using SPICE To Model DC Motors

 Assume initially that the motor is unpowered (V_drive = 0V).
 After some time, a DC voltage is applied (V_drive = 3V).
 This change in voltage causes a change of current in the circuit.
 The coil inductance opposes this change and generates a voltage proportional to dI/dt which is known as back EMF.
 This is observed as the gradient of the initial current inrush (the greater the inductance, the lower the rate of change, the shallower the gradient).

 After the voltage is applied the motor begins to turn.
 The faster the motor turns, the greater the back EMF in the coils.
-This back EMF not only reduces the height of the initial current inrush but in the steady state means that the current draw is significantly lower than the motor terminal resistance alone would permit.
-This can be proven with a quick calculation from DC motor datasheet, such as the 106-002, by taking the Rated Voltage and dividing it by the Typical Terminal Resistance.
+This back EMF not only reduces the height of the initial current inrush but in the steady-state means that the current draw is significantly lower than the motor terminal resistance alone would permit.
+This can be proven with a quick calculation from the DC motor datasheet, such as the 106-002, by taking the Rated Voltage and dividing it by the Typical Terminal Resistance.
 For example, using the 106-002 we calculate 3𝑉16Ω=187.5𝑚𝐴, which is much higher than the Typical N/L current of 17mA – caused by the back EMF limiting the current flow.

 The peak inrush current is identified as the first stationary point in the plot below (marker B).
 It is specified in our datasheets as “Max.
 Start Current”.